 Graduate Nurse Education (GNE) Demonstration

-On January 21, 2015, the Alliance for Health Reform hosted a briefing on Preparing the Nursing Workforce for a Changing Health System: The Role of Graduate Nursing Education in Washington, DC.
+The Alliance for Health Reform hosted a briefing on Preparing the Nursing Workforce for a Changing Health System: The Role of Graduate Nursing Education in Washington, DC.
 The distinguished panel of healthcare workforce and education experts provided insights on current and projected demands for nursing, and how federally-financed nursing education programs work to support students seeking advanced nursing degrees, most specifically the Graduate Nursing Education demonstration.
 Briefing presenters included:

 - Ed Salsberg, MPA, Director of Health Workforce Studies at George Washington University School of Nursing and founding director of the National Center for Health Workforce Analysis at the Health Resources and Services Administration, described the current and projected needs for the primary care workforce.